elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_02.md

 colnames(cancer_data)
 ```

-You will immediately come up with questions:
+!!! question "Excercise"

+    Can you think of any potential problems with this piece of code?

+    ??? success "Solution"

+        Here are some potential problems we can think of (you may have similar):

         1. How does someone else tell the code from the data?
         2. This piece of code cannot be run as running the prose will return errors.
 Then what good does it do to me?

 ### 2.3.2 Second pass
 It is the worst of both worlds if neither a human nor a machine can understand the lines.
 Fortunately, standards and syntaxes have been created to make literate programming possible.
 This is how such a script looks like: